Detroit AREA TALENT Fund

 • Wayne

-• Are currently pursuing an industry credential and/or undergraduate degree at an accredited two- or four-year higher education institution or private training provider in the U.S.
+• Students currently pursuing an industry credential or undergraduate degree at an accredited two- or four-year higher education institution or private training provider in the U.S.

 • A current transcript showing your name, educational institution and major/minor areas of study.